0cjs/hwdev/kp25tk/README.md

 ### Host Connector and Configuration Headers

-The 2×13 pin __Host__ header is connected via ribbon cable to the host that will scan the keypad.
+The 2×13 pin __Host__ header is connected to the host that will scan the keypad.
+This is typically done with a ribbon cable with IDC connectors on each end.
 Not all 26 pins need be used, but to help avoid pin interference and misconnections it's best to use a 26-pin IDC connector on the keypad end of the cable, even if a ribbon cable with fewer conductors is used.

 The 2×13 __Config__ header pins are connected to the same-numbered Host header pins; the builder needs to connect these to the function group